Skip to main content

 All data will continue to be reported as the default language (the content added directly to the Experience).

-Data and analytics regarding Experiences (Tour Started, Survey Completed, etc.) will include a language property that will take the value of the currently "translated into" language for any translated Experiences.
+Data and analytics regarding Experiences (Tour Started, Survey Completed, etc.) will include a language property that takes the value of the currently "translated into" language for any translated Experiences.
 It will only be sent when the Experience is actually translated for your end-user.

 Best practices